mihaiconstantin/sample-size-workshop/index.md

 to multilevel data in which multiple individuals are measured over time.
-We introduce an approach for conducting power analysis for multilevel models that explicitly accounts for the temporal dependencies that characterize the data collected in IL studies.
+We introduce an approach for conducting power analysis for multilevel models that explicitly accounts for the temporal dependencies that characterize the data collected in intensive longitudinal studies.
 In addition, we showcase how to perform power analysis for these models using a user-friendly and open-source application.
 Finally, we consider an alternative criterion for conducting sample size planning that targets the predictive accuracy of a model for unseen data.
-Focusing on
-$\text{VAR}(1)$ models in an $N = 1$ context, we introduce a novel approach, called predictive accuracy analysis, to assess how many measurement occasions are required in order to optimize predictive accuracy.
+Focusing on $\text{VAR}(1)$ models in an $N = 1$ context, we introduce a novel approach, called predictive accuracy analysis, to assess how many measurement occasions are required in order to optimize predictive accuracy.

 ## 📊 Learning Objectives